What You’ll Learn in This Post

 Physical security measures include locks, surveillance cameras, and alarm systems.

-Compliance Requirements
+Compliance requirements

-Incident Response and Reporting
+Incident response and reporting

 This part describes the necessary steps to identify, report, and manage security incidents.
-It also includes guidelines on how to communicate during and after an incident, whom to contact, and how to document the incident.
+It also includes guidelines on how to communicate during and after an incident, who to contact, and how to document the incident.

 Penalties

-Training and Awareness
+Training and awareness

-Employees must be trained on how to understand and follow the procedure, otherwise it’s just a theoretical process.
+Employees must be trained on how to understand and follow the procedure; otherwise, it’s just a theoretical process.
 You need to make it hands-on.
 Employees must also be trained on updates and changes to stay on top of their game.

-Review and Revision
+Review and revision

 How well did we do?
 After an incident, you must assess how well the security procedure worked.
 If changes are made, these are noted here.

-Approval and Authorization
+Approval and authorization

 What Makes Writing a Security Procedure so Difficult?

-Complexity of Security Threats
+Complexity of security threats

-Regulatory Compliance
+Regulatory compliance

 Different industries are subject to various regulations and standards (e.g., GDPR, HIPAA, PCI-DSS) that mandate specific security measures.
 The security procedure writer must know and understand these regulations and apply them to the organization.